IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 </br></br>

 ## Calibrating the 2 cameras
 In this demo we'll be using MATLAB's® "Stereo Camera Calibrator"® for calibrating the 2 devices.
-The complete guide can be found here: https://www.mathworks.com/help/vision/ug/stereo-camera-calibrator-app.html </br>
+It is available in the "vision" toolbox.The complete guide can be found here: https://www.mathworks.com/help/vision/ug/stereo-camera-calibrator-app.html </br>
-The following sections demonstrate the above procedure and describe how to use rs-pointcloud-stitching for gathering the required images.
+The following sections demonstrate the above procedure and describe how to use `rs-pointcloud-stitching` for gathering the required images.
 ### __Preparing a checkerboard target.__
 - In matlab: `open checkerboardPattern.pdf`</br>
 I printed the checkerboard pattern on an A3 page and set Custom Scale: 160%</br>
 - Attach the printed pattern on a flat, solid surface.

-###	__Gathering images using rs-pointcloud-stitching.__
+###	__Gathering images for inter-cam calibration using rs-pointcloud-stitching.__
-rs-pointcloud-stitching expects a calibration matrix between the depth streams of the 2 devices.
+`rs-pointcloud-stitching` expects a calibration matrix between the depth streams of the 2 devices.
 In the D400 series the depth stream is, by design, aligned with the infrared1 stream.
-Therefore, the calibration process will be done using the infrared1 images and we shell configure rs-pointcloud-stitching to gather images accordingly.
+Therefore, the calibration process will be done using the infrared1 images and we shell configure `rs-pointcloud-stitching` to gather images accordingly.

-Create a working directory for rs-pointcloud-stitching: For this example, we'll create `C:\pc_stitching_ws`
+Create a working directory for `rs-pointcloud-stitching`.
+Use OS conventional limitations. i.e. no spaces in name, no wildcards, etc. For this example, we'll create `C:\pc_stitching_ws`

+To configure each camera, a file with following name format is used: <serial_number>.cfg.
+Obtaining the serial number can be done using `rs-enumerate-devices -s`.</br>
 Assuming that the serial numbers of the connected devices are 912112073098 and 831612073525, Create the following files inside the designated working directory:</br>

 *912112073098.cfg*:</br>